openavatar/openavatar.dev/docs/README.md

   - `app`: an "app" instance created internally by calling `const app = express()`
   - `express`: the express module
   - `auth`: authentication & authorization function
+  - `protect`: authentication & authorization function + error handling
   - `add`: a function to add authorization groups

+> the `auth` method only tells you if the authorization results in a legitimate session or not, whereas the `protect` method is used to do what `auth` does but also automatically redirect to a logged out page or display a logged out page.

 #### examples